vantage-sh/docs.vantage.sh/docs/connecting_aws.md

 Vantage allows you to connect multiple AWS accounts; however, we strongly advise that you connect your **root or management** AWS account first.
 When you connect the root account, you can see all costs for the organization, including linked accounts.

-:::info If you only connect a linked or member account, you will experience the following issues:
+:::caution If you only connect a linked or member account, you will experience the following issues:

 - You will see only costs and costs by resource for that linked account rather than for your whole organization.
 - You will be unable to see costs for the other member accounts in your AWS organization.